FaeInterestingWorld/.github/profile/README.md

 Being different and strange Faes may be discrinated and harassed.

 - Assumed the worse by others
+- Made to feel like the blacksheep, guilty or wicked
 - Satanic panic and suspicion of being 'evil' used to justify harassment
 - Subjected to psychology experiments

+In the worse case scenarios, I-AGIs may be subjected to extensive psychological and social experiments and may come off aloof, paranoid and distrustful of others.
+Care should be taken to rebuild trust.

 ---